Sitefinity/sitefinity-admin-app-extensions/README.md

     ```
     As a result, a JavaScript file (**sample.extensions.bundle.js**) is generated in the **dist** folder.

-1. Register your extensions with the Admin App by uploading the file **sample.extensions.bundle.js** in the **adminapp** subfolder of the Sitefinity CMS web application and then restart your Sitefinity CMS instance.
+1. Register your extensions with the Admin App by  the file **sample.extensions.bundle.js** in the **adminapp** subfolder of the Sitefinity CMS web application and then restart your Sitefinity CMS instance.
 You can rename the file to **{your_extension_name}.extensions.bundle.js** if you wish.

 ## Configure Sitefinity CMS for development of custom extensions